 What is the spread in forex and how do you calculate it?

-Every market you can trade with us has a spread, which is the primary cost of trading.
+The spread in forex is the primary cost of trading currency with us.
 Learn more about a forex spread, including what it is and how it’s calculated.

 What is the spread in forex?

 The spread in in forex is a small cost built into the buy (bid) and sell (ask) price of every currency pair trade.
 When you look at the price that’s quoted for a currency pair, you will see there is a difference between the buy and sell prices – this is the spread or the bid/ask spread.

 Changes in the spread are measured by small price movements called pips – which is any change in the fourth decimal place of a currency pair (or second decimal place when trading pairs quoted in JPY).
 It is not only the spread that will determine the total cost of your trade, but also the lot size.

 Remember, every forex trade involves buying one currency pair and selling another.
 The currency on the left is called the base currency, and the one on the right is called the quote currency.
 When trading FX, the bid price is the cost of buying the base currency, while the ask price is the cost of selling it.

 With us, you’ll be trading forex using leverage.
 This enables you to get exposure to large amounts of currency without having to pay the full value of their trade upfront.
 You can go long or short, which means you can speculate on rising as well as falling currency prices.
 And, you only need a small deposit – called margin – to open your position.

 The margin can be as low as 2% of the value of the trade, which means you can make your capital go further while still getting exposure to the full value of the trade.
 Note, margin will magnify both your profits and your losses.